dart-lang/language/working/333 - shared memory multithreading/proposal.md

 - [deeply immutable][] types;
 - builtin implementations of `SendPort` and `TypedData`;
 - tear-offs of static methods;
-- closures which capture variables of trivially shareable types;
+- closures which capture variables which are annotated with `@pragma('vm:shared')` and are of trivially shareable types;

 Sharing of these types don't break isolate boundaries.